Aayush-kr/node-assignment/README.md

     Switch to the new directory:
     cd /path/to/test-directory

-In the test directory, install your module:
+In the test directory pull this repo and install required dependencies:

-    npm install least-online-priority-server
+    npm install to install module dependencies.

-    In the test directory, create a test.js file which requires your module and calls your module as a method, you can use the below code:

-    // import created package
-    const findServer = require('least-online-priority-server');
-    // this is our example json data const sampleData = require('./data');

-    // use the package to fetch lowest priority server from the json data list const response = findServer(data);

-    // response
-    response.then((res) => console.log(res));
+    jest,axios

+Open your project in your IDE and run file index.js to see the results.

+    In the project dir replace the content of data.json with your data in same format to test.

 On your command line run 'npm test' to run test cases for unit testing of the package.